-Slow Cooker Lentil Soup with Bacon is everything you expect from this classic dish made easy with the help of the crockpot.
+Slow Cooker Split Pea and Bacon Soup is everything you expect from this classic dish made easy with the help of the crockpot.
 Requires 15 minutes of prep and packs 11g of protein.

 With a new year right around the corner, just about everyone I know is ready to shift their focus away from cookies and re-prioritize healthy eating.
 We all know what we should be eating – whole grains, lean proteins, leafy greens… you know the drill.
 So what’s stopping us?